mixolidia/learning-gosu/README.md

-Whack-A-Ruby

-This is me learning how to make 2D games!
+This is me learning how to make 2D games with Gosu!
 YaY